BadFerret/MasterNode-Script/README.md

 ***

 ***Step 5***
-* Paste the code below into the Bitvise terminal then press enter (this will display messages and may take 10 to 20 minutes to complete)
+* Paste the code below into the Bitvise terminal then press enter (this will run the script from above and may take 10 to 20 minutes to complete)

 `bash AFO_MN_Install.sh`